Article: The cost of cancer care and impact of financial hardship on treatment

 Financial cost can add barriers to screening, prevention and treatment of cancer.
-Delays in cancer care can increase morbidity and mortality.
+Delays in cancer care can increase and mortality.

 High treatment costs have other negative consequences as well: they contribute to patients not following their care plans and poorer clinical outcomes.

 - 8% of cancer patients delayed or omitted care due to expenses.

 - 4% of cancer patients chose alternative treatments due to cost.

 Rebecca Sedjo, PhD and colleagues conducted a analysis of adherence to aromatase inhibitor treatment among commercially insured postmenopausal breast cancer patients: 23% of the women did not adhere to their prescribed treatment.
 Out-of-pocket cost was one of the factors that was associated with non-adherence.

 Stephanie Wheeler, PhD and colleagues from the University of North Carolina studied financial burden in 1,000 women with breast cancer.
 Among participants:

 - 54% stopped or refused treatment due to cost.